mlen/ddcpoll/README.md

 ## Configuration

-Currently ddcpoll expects to find `config.toml` file in its working directory.
+By default ddcpoll look for `config.toml` in its working directory, but `-f` flag can be used to override this.
-This will be fixed at some point.

 The configuration format is quite simple TOML file: